Faulty Air Pressure Switch: Boiler Troubleshooting Guide [And Repair Costs]

 - No, the fan is not operational – boiler is not safe to ignite

-Reasons A Boiler’s Air Pressure Switch Will Fail
+Reasons a Boiler’s Air Pressure Switch Will Fail

-Given there’s more than one part to the air pressure switch puzzle, it’s not simple to diagnose.
+Given there’s more than one part to the air pressure switch puzzle, it’s not that simple to diagnose.

-- Faulty Fan
+- Faulty boiler fan

 Problem 1: Wiring Faults